OF MODELS MADE: WITTY WINGS 120 / APOLLO 126

 To understand Witty Wings and Apollo you need to understand the previous brands Aviation400 and Flightline400.
 For this back story see here:

-Following on from the reappearance of the original Aviation400 moulds briefly under the Flightline400 brand Witty Industrial decided to rebrand its resurgent line of 400 scale diecast models as simple Witty Wings (they also produced a decent number of 1:72 military models).
+Following on from the brief reappearance of the original Aviation400 moulds under the Flightline400 brand Witty Industrial decided to rebrand its resurgent line of 400 scale diecast models as simply Witty Wings (they also produced a decent number of 1:72 military models).
 In many ways the output of the new Witty brand was very similar to its predecessors.
-In fact, several of the releases appear to have been merely rebranded leftover stock such as the Royal and Saudia L-1011s and the Libyan 727.
+In fact, several of the releases appear to have been merely rebranded leftover stock such as the Royal and Saudia L-1011s, and the Libyan 727.

 It wasn’t just Witty Wings that appeared around this time.
 In 2013 a second brand named Apollo came onto the market using many of the same moulds as Witty Wings and clearly related to it.
-Oddly the biggest difference between the two brands was that whilst Witty always used the seamless 747 mould developed by AV400 Apollo used the older seamed Big Bird version.
+Oddly the biggest difference between the two brands was that whilst Witty always used the seamless 747 mould, developed by AV400, Apollo used the older seamed Big Bird version.
 There has never been a satisfactory answer for this, although it has been suggested that Witty and Apollo used different factories.
-This seems a little unlikely.
-Otherwise Witty and Apollo shared the same moulds catalogue.
+Otherwise Witty and Apollo shared the same mould catalogue.

 Below: The seamless Witty Wings 747-400